 Content production and link building go hand in hand.

-You can’t rely on one without the other – that’s how search engines work.
+Even though there are types of content that naturally attract backlinks, you can’t rely on one without the other – that’s how search engines work.

 Here is what you need to do before kicking off with our lazy crazy effective (!) link building.